Consumer perspectives of mental health care

 - a higher proportion of respondents rated their care as ‘Excellent’ than other categories

-This positive experience of service score is calculated using a method developed to reflect each respondent’s experience across multiple survey questions.
-It is calculated using all 22 survey questions to generate a score.
-A threshold score is used to indicate a positive experience of service.
+An experience of service score is calculated using a method developed to reflect each respondent’s experience across multiple survey questions.

-Figure CP.4: In all states, higher proportions of consumers indicated a positive experience of a mental health service than not in ambulatory (non-admitted) and residential settings.
+Figure CP.4: Consumer-rated positive experiences of care over time and by consumer characteristics.
+In all states, higher proportions of consumers indicated a positive experience of a mental health service than not in ambulatory (non-admitted) and residential settings.

-Figure CP.4, Interactive bar graph showing the per cent of consumer surveys with an experience of service score of 80 and above indicating a positive experience, by state and setting, in 2015–16 to 2021–22.
+Figure CP.4, Interactive line graph showing the per cent of consumer surveys with an experience of service score of 80 and above indicating a positive experience, by state and setting, in 2015–16 to 2022–23.
 Refer to Table CP.5.

-Figure CP.4.1, Interactive horizontal bar graph showing the per cent of consumer surveys with an experience of service score of 80 and above, indicating a positive experience of service, by setting and state, and age group, gender, Indigenous status and mental health legal status in 2021–22.
+Figure CP.4.1, Interactive horizontal bar graph showing the per cent of consumer surveys with an experience of service score of 80 and above, indicating a positive experience of service, by setting and state, and age group, gender and mental health legal status in 2022–23.
 Refer to Tables CP.6 and 7.

 Notes:

-During 2021–22, a higher proportion of respondents indicated a positive experience of care than not, in all service settings and jurisdictions, except in admitted care in Queensland (Figure CP.4).
+During 2022–23, a higher proportion of respondents indicated a positive experience of care than not, in all service settings and jurisdictions (Figure CP.4).

-In all 3 jurisdictions, ambulatory care and residential care had a higher proportion of respondents who rated their experience positively than admitted care.
+In all 3 states, ambulatory care and residential care had a higher proportion of respondents who rated their experience positively than admitted care.

-- In admitted care, 69% of respondents in New South Wales reported a positive experience of service, 51% in Victoria and 47% in Queensland.
+- In admitted care, 69% of respondents in New South Wales reported a positive experience of care, 51% in Victoria and Queensland.

-- In ambulatory care, New South Wales had 78% of respondents with a positive experience of service, Victoria had 70% and Queensland 80%.
+- In ambulatory care, New South Wales had 81% of respondents with a positive experience of care, Victoria had 74% and Queensland 80%.

-- In residential care, 80% of Victorian respondents and 77% of Queensland respondents had a positive experience of service.
+- In residential care, 82% of Victorian respondents and 74% of Queensland respondents had a positive experience of care.

-The relatively small number of respondents who identified as Other gender should be taken into consideration when comparing these results.
+These data raise a potential area for services to explore quality improvement initiatives.
+The relatively small number of respondents who identified as Other gender should be taken into consideration when interpreting these results.

-During 2021–22, the proportions of respondents who returned a positive experience of service score were higher with Voluntary mental health legal status than Involuntary status for all service settings and states.
-Percentages varied by setting and state.
-More than a quarter of surveys (27%) were from respondents who marked their mental health legal status as ‘Not reported’.
+During 2022–23, the proportions of respondents with a positive experience score were higher for those with a Voluntary mental health legal status than Involuntary status, for all service settings and states.
+Percentages varied by setting and state with a quarter of surveys (25%) from respondents who marked their mental health legal status as ‘Not reported’.

 Where do I find more information?